YaCaiBC/HW2/README.md

 Ya Cai & Alesia Cameron

+Professor-
-I am not sure why it added an additional HW2 folder within the repository
+I am not sure why it added an additional HW2 folder within the repository.
+I tried to delete but couldn't figure it out...